kavia-common/hotel-operations-management-platform-163446-163455/smartroomops_frontend/README.md

 ## Notes
 - This is a prototype; API endpoints are assumed to exist on the backend.
 - Styling uses TailwindCSS utility classes for a minimal, responsive layout.
+- Authentication and protected routes have been removed; users can access all features directly.